-B2B brand strategy is a long-term plan that clearly describes who you are as a company, differentiates you from competitors, and clarifies what you do - who your customers are - where you’re headed - and how you’ll get there.
+A B2B brand strategy is a long-term plan that clearly differentiates you from competitors by describing who you are as a company, what you do, who your customers are, where you’re headed and how you’ll get there.

-Today, business consumers go through a totally different buyers journey.
-They are using the internet to learn about the product before they buy instead of talking to a sales team.
-To stay current, we need to adapt and build new brand strategies.
-The good news is the internet allows stronger and more powerful sales and marketing strategies to be crafted.
-The amount of profound and meaningful messages have stayed the same over the years.
+Today, business consumers go through a totally different buyer's journey.
+They are using the internet to learn about the product before they buy instead of talking directly with a sales team.
+To stay current, we need to build new brand strategies.
+The good news is, the internet allows stronger and more powerful sales and marketing strategies to be crafted.
+The amount of profound and meaningful messages has stayed the same over the years.
 Now the messages are being established more quickly and in totally new ways.
-Customers and employees drawn closer to businesses through more meaningful and gratifying relationships.
-Building a unified and up to date plan is more critical than ever during these changing times.
+Customers and employees are drawn closer to businesses through more meaningful and gratifying relationships.
+Building a unified and up-to-date plan is more critical than ever during these changing times.

-1. B2B marketers have to connect with thousands of different businesses, and sometimes Fortune 500 companies.
-To accomplish this task takes a huge effort and going through traditional channels makes it near impossible.
-As a result your efforts will be spread thin.
+1. B2B marketers have to connect with thousands of different businesses, including Fortune 500 companies.
+To accomplish this task takes a tremendous amount of effort and going through traditional channels makes it nearly impossible.
+As a result, your efforts will be spread thin.

-2. Not creating a single company wide brand means each individual manager creates their own unique brand message.
-This makes the company not look unified.
-By not guiding the branding ship, you are sure to run aground.
-The result will be a catastrophic hodgepodge of missed opportunities.
-Customers will be confused and the company will look disorganized.
-Grab the wheel, point the branding ship in the direction you want, and constantly move in the right direction and the world is your oyster.
+2. Not creating a single company-wide brand means each individual manager creates their own unique brand message.
+This makes the company look disjointed and the lack of unification can result in a catastrophic hodgepodge of missed opportunities.
+Customers will be confused and the company will be disorganized.

-3. B2B marketers realize that developing brand awareness help capture a larger share of channel margins. and build loyalty that can protect them against lower-priced competitors.
+3. B2B marketers realize that developing brand awareness help capture a larger share of channel margins and lead to higher customer loyalty that can protect them against lower-priced competitors.

-A lot of business-to-business companies think marketing is only useful in direct to consumer scenarios.
-Of the ten most valuable brands (in the world) four of them generate more B2B sales then they do to end consumers.
-Microsoft, Intel, IBM, GE
+Many B2B companies think marketing is only useful in direct-to-consumer scenarios.
+Among most valuable brands in the world, four of them -- Microsoft, Intel, IBM, GE -- stand out for generating more B2B sales than they do to end consumers.